|

 Other professional finalists: Gordon Miller, 2001 finalist.
 Kenneth Foster, first time finalist.
 8 years with Muni, 6 on the cables.
 Patrick G "Doc" Ledbetter Sr. Third place in 2000.
 19 years with Muni, 14 on the cables.
 Jimmy Chau, 2002 finalist.
 3 1/2 year with Muni, 3 on the cables.
 Four time champion Al Quintana, ten time champion Carl Payne, and two time champion Ken Lundardi gave brief exhibitions while the judges reached a decision.
 Carl Payne thanked everyone for coming and thanked the crews for selling San Francisco.
 Then all the finalists participated in a humorous "jam session".
 After presenting the second and third place awards, Deb Durst had to stall while waiting for Mayor Gavin Newsome to show up.
 She invited someone from the crowd to ring the bell.
 The Mayor presented the bell to Frank Ware.

 Note: Last year was the 40th annual contest.
 This year is the 42nd.
 What happened?
 Robert Callwell, Muni historian discovered that we have been counting them wrong for some time.
 Go to top of page.
-2003 Cable Car Bell Ringing Invitational- 12-Dec-2003A one-time special event, the 2003 Cable Car Bell Ringing Invitational, was held in the Cable Car Barn on 12-Dec-2003 after the annual luncheon for senior citizens.
+2003 Cable Car Bell Ringing Invitational- 12-December-2003A one-time special event, the 2003 Cable Car Bell Ringing Invitational, was held in the Cable Car Barn on 12-Dec-2003 after the annual luncheon for senior citizens.
 The special event was conceived and organized by Nick Tomizawa, who is working on a documentary about the Cable Car Divsion, and Division Superintendent, Brendan Scanlan.
 The All Stars included every bell ringing contest champion since 1967.
 The winners:

 The complete roster:

 Thanks to Nick Tomizawa for providing this information.
 He says it won't be an annual event, but I hope it will happen again some day.
 Go to top of page.
-41st Annual Cable Car Bell Ringing Contest- 16-Oct-2003
+41st Annual Cable Car Bell Ringing Contest- 16-October-2003

 Ronald East, a first time champion, won the 41st annual Bell Ringing Contest at Union Square, Geary & Powell Streets, San Francisco.
 It has been a while since we have had a first time champ.